benfixit/catholic_hymnbook/content/daily-daily-sing-to-mary.md

 Weary not nor faint in telling,
 All the gifts she gives to men.

+4. All my senses, heart, affections
+Strive to sound her glory forth,
+Spread abroad the sweet memorials
+Of the Virgin's priceless worth.
+Where the voice of music thrilling,
+Where the tongues of eloquence,
+That can utter hymns beseeming
+All her matchless excellence.

-4. All our joys do flow from Mary;
+5. All our joys do flow from Mary;
 All then join her praise to sing:
 Trembling sing the Virgin Mother,
 Mother of our Lord and King.